You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Bursting with energy and inspiring crowds with fist-pumping anthems like "I Came Here to Rock," The Violet Hour carries fans through an array of feelings from anger about the world's injustices to joyous revelry and fun.
 "Everyone fights a personal battle every day," says Alli.
 "I want our fans to know they're not alone.
 Whatever you're feeling, whatever you're going through...
 Other people have been there.
 I love bringing people together and showing them that we all have something in common."

 The Violet Hour not only has a strong and energetic set list, but they also share something very unique--a friendship and passion for each other.
 Their camaraderie stretches back more than a decade to the days of walking the halls at Southside High School.
 "We've seen each other through so much," says Alli. "…all the ups and downs of life."
-Although the four current members of the band didn't come together until 2012, Alli, Jon, Jake, and Eric have known each other and supported each other more than half of their lives.
+Although the majority of the current lineup didn't come together until 2012, Alli, Jon, Jake, and Eric have known each other and supported each other more than half of their lives, and they met Tye in more recent years, scouting him out while he was performing with a local metal band in their hometown, Fort Smith, AR.
 "Paying our dues together in the music scene has been a truly bonding experience for us.
 We've played for our dinner.
 We've played in friends' living rooms.
 We've played outside on asphalt in 100 degree heat, and we've played in freezing winds and rain.
 There's just something special about enduring crazy and extreme circumstances together to do something we all love.
 It really makes us appreciate each other and the goals we are working toward."

 All the struggles and hard work have paid off.
 In 2013 and 2014, The Violet Hour consistently held top positions in their local rock charts on ReverbNation.
 The Violet Hour was a Breakout Band featured in 60,000 TouchTunes jukeboxes nationwide, along with being featured in countless blogs, e-zines, and entertainment magazines, and receiving multiple sponsorships.

-Alli and Jon, along with Eric on bass and Jake on drums, have developed a unique yet classic sound that ranges from sections of haunting ballad-like vocals to roaring, monstrous anthems!
+Alli and Jon, along with Eric on bass, Jake on drums, and Tye on guitar have developed a classic yet alternative sound that ranges from sections of haunting vocals to roaring anthems, to funkilicious grooves.
 The unique sound creation was described perfectly by the late music reviewer Jon Kirk Edwards when he said, “The throaty vibrations and high grade amped up vocals are delivered without apology and with a masterful mix of Hard Rock.
 Folksy grunge with enough clarity to know you are in the room with some gifted folks who play to a generation beyond the 70’s.”